 Franco Grignani, calculation for a Schoeller cardboard [*]

-For this painting, Franco chose to divide it into 22×22 spaces; since the work is perfectly symmetrical to the centre, the number had to be even (11 squares to the right and 11 to the left of each baseline of the distortion).
-The first module was therefore suitably positioned in the centre of the grid:
+For this particular artwork, Franco decided to divide it into 22×22 spaces.
+Given the perfect symmetry to the centre of the composition, he chose an even number of squares (11 on the right and 11 on the left of each baseline of the distortion).
+The first module was thoughtfully positioned at the centre of the grid:

 22×22 grid and centring (remake 2020 with GeoGebra – CC BY-NC-ND 4.0)